Blood13/masstransit-sql-transport-example/README.md

 # MassTransit SQL transport example

 This repository contains usage examples of the MassTransit SQL transport for parallel processing of partitioned message sequences.
+The five instances of the Consumer application process incoming messages, while the Sender application generates them according to specified settings.
+The resulting traces can be viewed in Jaeger.

 ## Installation and Setup